mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 [^groupchat]: It's one of those group chats where the name is constantly changing and you have no idea who "illegally downloaded plant farmer" is.

-#### Tony Abbott
+### Tony Abbott
 The man in question is [Tony Abbott](https://en.wikipedia.org/wiki/Tony_Abbott), one of Australia's many former Prime Ministers.

-![if u google tony abbott u get this](/img/sunburnt-country/tony_abbott_wikipedia.png) *One of Australia's numerous former Prime Ministers*
+![if u google tony abbott u get this](/img/sunburnt-country/tony_abbott_wikipedia.png) *One of Australia's many former Prime Ministers*

 You might be thinking "_"Many" former Prime Ministers?
 Surely you jest_".
 And yet I assure you I am deadly serious.

 ![prime minsters google search since 2009 timeline](/img/sunburnt-country/pms.png) *australia are you ok*

-For security reasons, we try to change our Prime Minister every six months, and to never use the same Prime Minister on multiple websites.
+For security reasons, we try to change our Prime Minister every six months, and to never use the same Prime Minister on multiple websites.[^kevin07]

+[^kevin07]: Except Kevin Rudd, but that was _one time_ and we were kinda going through some stuff.

-But like, don't get me wrong, I like Australia (let's be honest the [national anthem](https://www.youtube.com/watch?v=XfR9iY5y94s) fricken slaps), I just really wanted to say that multiple websites thing.
+But like, don't get me wrong, I love Australia (let's be honest the [national anthem](https://www.youtube.com/watch?v=XfR9iY5y94s) fricken slaps), I just really wanted to say that multiple websites thing.

 ## "Can you hack this man?"